Gradient Methods with Memory for Minimizing Composite Functions: Simulations

-Based on the above conclusions, we can select a collection of parameters that is small enough to allow the display of convergence rate plots of our methods alongside state-of-the-art schemes.
-We plot the convergence behavior of our GMM-C, AGMM-M and ASRM, as well as that of FISTA~\cite{ref_002}, AMGS~\cite{ref_014}, ACGM~\cite{ref_008,ref_009} and R-ACGM, which is Algorithm~\ref{label_152} applied to ACGM, on the non-strongly convex problems LASSO, NNLS and L1LR.
-On RR and EN, we replace AGMM-M with AGMM-C. All plots are shown in Figure~\ref{label_167}.
-All methods with memory use a bundle size $m = 16$ throughout.
+Based on these preliminary simulation results, we can select a collection of parameters that is small enough to allow the display of convergence rate plots of our methods alongside state-of-the-art schemes.
+We plot the convergence behavior of our GMM-C, AGMM-M and ASRM, as well as that of FISTA~\cite{ref_002}, AMGS~\cite{ref_014}, ACGM~\cite{ref_008,ref_009} and R-ACGM (Algorithm~\ref{label_154} applied to ACGM) on the non-strongly convex problems LASSO, NNLS and L1LR.
+On RR and EN, we replace AGMM-M with AGMM-C and ASRM with ASRC.
+The most consistent performance gains were noticed for $m = 16$ in our previous simulations and we choose this bundle size to plot all methods with memory in our benchmark.
+The plots are shown for LASSO, NNLS and L1LR in Figure~\ref{label_183} whereas for RR, EN they are shown in Figure~\ref{label_184} .

-On non-strongly convex problems, ASRM dominates all other methods, followed by R-ACGM.
-On L1LR, both ASRC and R-ACGM have a similar convergence behavior, but one must bear in mind that L1LR is an outlier as it rarely triggers restarts.
-Restarting frequently does seems to be effective on L1LR by looking at the performance of GMM-C. One must bear in mind that GMM is a fixed-point scheme that effectively performs a restart at every iteration.
-Indeed, GMM-C appears to match ASRC and R-ACGM.
-However, due to the high search overhead of its iterations, the performance is actually worse.
-That being said, GMM-C does however manage to compete with FISTA on LASSO and NNLS.
-As previously revealed by the tables, AGMM-M converges very slowly overall, lagging behind its memory-less counterpart ACGM, which is a top performer among the state-of-the-art.
+On non-strongly convex problems LASSO and NNLS, ASRM dominates all other methods, followed by R-ACGM.
+L1LR is an outlier problem where restarts are rarely triggered and the bundle benefits are limited, which is why both ASRC and R-ACGM have a similar convergence behavior.
+Restarting frequently does seem to be effective on L1LR by looking at the remarkable performance of GMM-C. Performing a restart at every iteration by design, GMM-C is able to match ASRC and R-ACGM on this problem, both in iterations and in running time.
+GMM-C even manages to compete with FISTA on LASSO and NNLS.
+By contrast, AGMM-M converges very slowly on every problem it is employed, lagging behind its memory-less counterpart ACGM, which is a top performer among the state-of-the-art.